Hands-on Kit Building Workshop Instructor

 Introduced to the hobby at an early age by my mentor, Leo Meyerson, WØGFQ (World Radio!)
 I was first licensed at the age of 14 in 1969 as WNØWRI, (later WAØWRI and now KØNEB).
 My first HF rig was certainly not QRP, being a Galaxy GT-550 that I got to follow as it was built, step by step at World Radio in Council Bluffs.
 In high school, I made the most interesting contact I ever made with JY1, King Hussein from my high school club station (HT32B/SX-101A and Collins KW-1 to a TH6 up 66'!).
 After high school, I went to the University of Nebraska where I studied Broadcast Journalism.
 After college, I went into the IT industry working on anything from PCs to mainframes, with a few years thrown in of being an RF bench tech in making repairs, testing, and prototypes of VHF/UHF receivers.

-I am currently a Field Engineer for an Omaha IT services company, specializing in various types of printers, computers and networks.
+I am currently the Kit Building Editor at CQ Magazine, and write a monthly column appearing in CQ since 2009.
+I am also currently a Field Engineer for an Omaha IT services company, specializing in various types of printers, computers and networks.
 I have served as Nebraska frequency coordinator and I co-founded the largest multi-state regional repeater frequency coordination organization in the USA, the Mid-America Coordination Council (MACC) and served as national chair of the ARRL VHF Repeater Advisory Committee for 2 years.
-I have spoken at the Dayton Hamvention 18 times, 7 of which were for frequency coordination, and the last 11 years on Kit Building.
+I have spoken at the Dayton Hamvention 22 times, 7 of which were for frequency coordination, and the last 15 years on Kit Building.
 In ham radio, I enjoy just about everything, I enjoy contesting, like November SS, operating Field Day, and of course, QRP and building kits.
 My first QRP kit was a Heathkit HW-7.
-I didn't let it's performance deter me and I went on to trying various QRP radios and kits since then.
-Besides my QRO radios, I now have a Yaesu FT-817 and Elecraft KX-1, as well as numerous other kit radios.
+I didn't let its performance deter me and I went on to trying various QRP radios and kits since then.
+Besides my QRO radios, I have a Yaesu FT-817 and Elecraft KX-1, as well as numerous other kit radios.
 I have found that amateur radio has so much to offer, that if I got tired of one aspect of the hobby, I can step into another one, like storm watching, satellites, VHF, antennas, or APRS.
-But, QRP always has stuck with me.
+But, QRP and kit building has always stuck with me.

-My other hobbies include traveling and artistic photography, and I have won several first place awards at the Nebrasks State Fair.
+My other hobbies include traveling and artistic photography, and I have won several first place awards at the Nebraska State Fair.
 I combine photography and ham radio by making slide shows that are carefully set to music of the annual Dayton Hamvention and now have my shows online for download or viewing.
-They are available for downloading at http://radiodx.googlepages.com or they can be seen on YouTube by searching under my callsign as a key word.
+They are available to be seen on YouTube by searching under my callsign as a key word or by going to http://www.youtube.com/k0neb .
+In 2011, the Dayton Amateur Radio Association awarded me with a paid life membership in DARA for my efforts since 1975 to photograph and preserve the images and spirit of the Hamvention.

 Back to OzarkCon Home Page